Kether snarled at the kid who tried to sit next to her at the lunch aisle. He hurried away.

 Holding the cartridge in a trembling hand- she pushed the insert adapter out, and then with infinite care, inserted the needle into the awkwardly large hole meant for the plug in the side of the dry skull.

 She was glad that her regulators were still functioning well, she didn’t like to think of how well she'd cope with being this close to a corpse on her own.

 The needle, far too thin, needed to be held upwards and immobile to connect properly.

-Kether backed away from the body faster than should have been humanly possible, and then started stacking ammunitions barrels under the trap door, which she managed to wedge back open to pull herself back up to ground level, dirt smeared down the front of her immaculate black first-day-of-school outfit.
+Kether backed away from the body faster than should have been humanly possible, and then started stacking ammunition barrels under the trap door, which she managed to wedge back open to pull herself back up to ground level, dirt smeared down the front of her immaculate black first-day-of-school outfit.

 The door closed as soon as she finished holding it open, and Kether kicked dirt back over the top of it.

 The shiny black transport, and presumably the man who had shown up inside of it were gone.